 WARNING: Section 13A-12-250 of the Alabama Code of Law imposes a mandatory five year incarceration without probation for the unlawful sale of a controlled substance within a three mile radius of a public school.
-Under ASFA Board policy, when disciplinary regulations and procedures apply to student 1. be Deviation for student to watch a sany area within 300 yards of any building or grounds 2.
-Be on which & & Faged A & Face to a solred it attend to a productive advathage at the table of the solar of the studffectivitely in a complex society.
+Under ASFA Board policy, when disciplinary regulations and procedures apply to student behavior on campus, the campus shall be defined as any area within 300 yards of any building or grounds on which ASFA or ASFA-sponsored instruction or other activities are taking place.